Velocity centroid gradients for absorbing media: Acknowledgements

-We are grateful to Ka Ho Yuen for the fruitful discussion of the results and procedures of gradient calculation.
-We thank Zach Pace for the insightful discussions.
-AL and DFGC are supported by the NSF grant AST 1212096.
+We acknowledge helpful exchanges with Ka Ho Yuen, with regards to the data analysis.
+We thank Zach Pace and Julie Davis for insightful discussions.
 Partial support for DFGC was provided by CONACyT (Mexico).
-AL acknowledges a distinguished visitor PVE/CAPES appointment at the Physics Graduate Program of the Federal University of Rio Grande do Norte and thanks the INCT INEspa\c{c}o and Physics Graduate Program/UFRN, at Natal, for hospitality.
-BB is supported by the NASA Einstein Postdoctoral Fellowship.
+AL was supported by the National Science Foun- dation AST grant 1816234 as a distinguished visitor PVE/CAPES appointment at the Physics Graduate Program of the Federal University of Rio Grande do Norte and thanks the INCT INEspa\c{c}o and Physics Graduate Program/UFRN, at Natal, for hospitality.
+BB is grateful for support from the Harvard ITC Postdoctoral Fellowship and the Simons Foundation Center for Computational Astrophysics.